Calm Jittery Nerves in a Hurry

 - Relax face muscles and mind.

 Visualization is like having a vision board in your mind.

-A happy place can be any place a person chooses, but beaches seem to top the list.
+A happy place can be at any place and with a person you choose, but beaches seem to top the list.
 As soon as you feel jittery, imagine a happy place in your mind, take a few deep breaths and see how calm you will begin to feel.

-Prayer is a very helpful calming exercise for those who believe in the power of communicating with God.
-When you pray, it might not change the situations around you, but it will change you and your attitude.
+Prayer is a very helpful and calming exercise for those who believe in the power of communicating with God.
+When you pray, it might not change the situations around you, but it will change you and your attitude about the situation.

 Praying will help you to accept the things around you so you can go about your business in a more relaxed way.

 Dr. Coussons-Read suggests that exercise is good for overall stress and for immediate relaxation.
 You can use some form of exercise no matter where you are.
 While you are at work, you can exercise by taking a brief walk in the parking lot around your office building during your lunch hour.
 Some people have closed their office door done yoga poses or danced to music to calm their jittery nerves.